 Welcome to Lisa Solomon’s studio.
 Lisa, who is teaching the Hand Appliqué workshop on August 16, welcomed Britex to her studio in Oakland.

-I have been spending quite a bit of time at my desk searching and researching local designers and makers to teach at Britex.
-Many weeks ago, my task was to find visual artists working with fibers and textiles who would be interested in sharing their ‘outside of the box’ approach to making.
+We have been searching and researching local designers and makers to teach at Britex.
+Many weeks ago, we set out to find visual artists working with fibers and textiles who would be interested in sharing their ‘outside the box’ approach to making.
 Lisa was an obvious perfect match.
 She is a mixed media artist with lots of teaching experience.
 She exhibits her work both nationally and internationally and is the author of Knot Thread Stitch – exploring creativity through embroidery and mixed media [Quarry].
 Click here to read more »

 How was our big workshop space launch party, you ask?
 Amazing!